PulseVT/Kaltura-VPaaS-Usage-Dashboard---html/README.md

 To build (compiles coffee, less and html), run
 > grunt build

-Resulting html will be located in `html` folder
+Resulting html files will be located in `html` folder

 ## Development